marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 Resizing filesystems
 =======
-Logical volumes should be shrinked to the minium size possible.
-Before doing so, the filesystems must be resized.
+All logical volumes created on top of vg1 must be shrunk to the minium size possible, but before doing so, the filesystems needs to be resized.
 Each LV should be checked against the space occupied and modified accordingly.
-The reference system contains the following LVs:
+The test system contains the following LVs:

 {% highlight console lineos %}
 [root@localhost tmp]# lvdisplay  | grep Path